-More generally, if Y is an element of a category $\mathcal C$ (we care about the special case $\mathcal C=\mathit{Sch}$ ), recall the contravariant functor $h_Y:\mathcal C\to\mathit{Sets}$ defined by $h_Y(X)=\mathit{Mor}(X,Y)$ (Example 2.2.20).
-We say a contravariant functor from $\mathcal C$ to $\mathit{Sets}$ is representable by Y if it is naturally isomorphic to the representable functor $h_Y$ .
-We say it is representable if it is representable by $\mathit{some}\ Y$ .
+More generally, if Y is an element of a category C (we care about the special case C = Sch), recall the contravariant functor $h_Y : C \to Sets$ defined by $h_Y(X) = Mor(X, Y)$ (Example 2.2.20).
+We say a contravariant functor from C to Sets is representable by Y if it is naturally isomorphic to the representable functor h_Y .
+We say it is representable if it is representable by Some Y.

 7.6.B.
 IMPORTANT EASY EXERCISE (REPRESENTING OBJECTS ARE UNIQUE UP TO UNIQUE ISOMORPHISM).
-Show that if a contravariant functor F is representable by Y and by Z, then we have a unique isomorphism $Y \to Z$ induced by the natural isomorphism of functors $h_Y \to h_Z$ .
+Show that if a contravariant functor F is representable by Y and by Z, then we have a unique isomorphism $Y \rightarrow Z$ induced by the natural isomorphism of functors $h_Y \rightarrow h_Z$.
 Hint: this is a version of the universal property arguments of §2.3: once again, we are recognizing an object (up to unique isomorphism) by maps to that object.
 This exercise is essentially Exercise 2.3.Y(b).
 (This extends readily to Yoneda's Lemma, Exercise 10.1.C.
 You are welcome to try that now.)